tucats/ego/LANGUAGE.md

        Age     int
     }

 This creates a new type called `Employee` which is a struct with two members, `Name` and `Age`.
 A variable created with this type will always be a struct, and will always contain these two members.
-The use of this statement will be more clear later when we see how to create a variable of a given type.
+You can then create a variable of this type using

+   e := Employee{}

+The `{}` indicates this is a type, and a new structure (of type `Employee`) is created and stored in the variable `e`.
+You can initialize fields in the struct when you create it if you wish,

+   a := Employee{ Name: "Robin" }

+In this example, a new Employee is created and the `Name` field is initialized to the string "Robin".
+The value `a` also contains a field `Age` because that was declared in the type, but at this point it contains the zero-value for it's type (in this case, an integer zero).
+You can only initialize fields in a type that were declared in the original type.

 # Variables and Expressions<a name="symbolsexpressions"></a>
 This section covers variables (named storage for values) and expressions (sequences of variables, values, and operators that result in a computed value).